PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Seasonal Jig Fishing Strategies

-Quick Answer: Use slow presentations with crawfish colors in cold water (under 55°F), swimming jigs in spring, deep structure jigs in summer, and reaction presentations in fall.
+Quick Answer: Use slow presentations with crawfish patterns in cold water, swimming jigs during spring shad spawns, deep structure jigs in summer heat, and reaction baits during fall feeding frenzies.

 Spring (55-70°F)